-Since penile cancers begin in the skin of the penis, men often notice them in the early stages.
+Since penile cancer begins in the skin of the penis, men often notice them in the early stages.
 However, some men are hesitant to mention the changes to their doctors, which delays their treatment.

 Penile Cancer Diagnosis

-If you have symptoms that may signal penile cancer, your doctor will ask you questions about your health, your lifestyle, including smoking and drinking habits, and your family medical history.
+If you have penile cancer symptoms, your doctor will ask you questions about your health, your lifestyle, including smoking and drinking habits, and your family medical history.
 The doctor will examine your penis.

-If your doctor suspects you may have penile cancer, one or more of the following tests may be used to find out if you have cancer and if it has spread.
+If your doctor suspects you may have penile cancer, one or more of the following tests may be used to diagnose penile cancer and determine if it has spread.
 These tests also may be used to find out if treatment is working.

 Biopsy: A biopsy usually is the first test performed to find out if you have penile cancer.
 The type of procedure depends on the type of tissue or lesion.